stormpath/express-stormpath-angular-sample-project/README.md

 Application running at http://localhost:3000
 ```

-The application should now be running in your borwser at http://localhost:3000
+The application should now be running in your browser at [http://localhost:3000](http://localhost:3000).

-You can get your API Keys and Application HREF from the
-[Stormpath Admin Console][].
+## Support

+We're here to help if you get stuck.
+There are several ways that you can get in touch with a member of our team:

+*   Send an email to [support@stormpath.com](mailto:support@stormpath.com)
+*   Open a Github Issue on this repository.
+*   Join us on our Slack channel: [https://talkstormpath.shipit.xyz/](https://talkstormpath.shipit.xyz/)

 [Node.js]: https://nodejs.org
 [Stormpath]: https://stormpath.com